CreaturePhil/Showdown-Boilerplate/README.md

 * For profile, you can change the color property. (_Line 69_)
 * For shop, you can add, remove, or change items in the shop.
 In the array, each index means [Command, Description, Cost]. (_Lines 244 - 252_)
-* Add or remove commands in components.js file.

 License